Download Speed vs Upload Speed

 What is download speed?

 Download speed is how fast data travels from the internet to your computer.
-Most home internet users rely on fast download speeds — loading webpages, images, listening to music, downloading files, streaming video, etc. Streaming requires especially fast download speeds, so you aren’t stuck wasting time waiting for your show to buffer.
+Most of the most common online activities require getting data to your device — loading webpages and images, listening to music, downloading files, streaming your favorite shows, etc. Streaming requires especially fast download speeds are especially helpful when streaming since you won’t waste time and get frustrated with buffering.

 What is upload speed?

-Upload speed is how fast data travels from your computer to the internet.
+Conversely, upload speed is how fast data travels from your computer to the internet.
 Things like sending emails, uploading media files, and live video calls are all activities that utilize upload speed.
-Historically, this has been less important for home use, but it’s a key factor to consider if you’re working from home or regularly posting to social media.
+Historically, this has been less important for home use, but it’s a key factor to consider if you’re working from home or regularly uploading large files like photos and videos to your social feeds.

 Symmetrical Speeds

-Symmetrical speeds refer to an internet plan with the same upload and download speeds.
-Usually, you only see symmetrical speeds offered by fiber internet providers.
+When your download speed and upload speed are equal, they are called symmetrical speeds.
+Symmetrical speeds are most commonly offered by fiber internet providers.
 When your download and upload speeds are different, they are called asymmetrical speeds.

-If you are a remote worker or content creator that frequently uploads files to the internet, you will want to pay attention to this feature of your internet plan.
+If you work from home or content creator that frequently uploads files to the internet, you will want to pay attention to this feature of your internet plan.
 Sub-par upload speeds can be the difference between you uploading a work assignment on time or keeping up with your online posts.

 Bandwidth vs Speed